SwiftSeal/resistify/README.md

 If you'd like to manually install the databases instead, you can use the `resistify download_models` utility to download these to a directory of your choice.
 To provide these local models to the CoCoNat and TMbed processes, simply pass the path of the models directory via the `--models` argument.
 Approximately 13G of disk space is required.
+If you only intend to use the NLR module without `--coconat`, no external databases will be downloaded.

 ## Results